BigSoftVideo/DOTE/projects.md

 > If that fails, however, then create a new project and try to import it again.
 > Or see the [Installation guide](install.md#ffmpeg) for an alternative solution using _FFmpeg_ that will generate a waveform for a wider range of audio and video formats.**

+## Open a Project <a id='open-project'></a>

+To open an already existing Project, one must first [select and open a Transcript in a Project](#open-transcript).
+Selecting `File ➔ Open Project`, will open the Transcript/Project browser panel.

+## Save a Project

+Projects are saved when a [Transcript in a Project is saved](#saving).
+Project settings are saved automatically when changes are made.

 ## Save a Transcript in a Project <a id='saving'></a>

 1. To save the current Transcript, then select `File ➔ Save Transcript` or <kbd>CTRL</kbd>+<kbd>S</kbd> [or <kbd>⌘</kbd>+<kbd>S</kbd> on macOS.